 1. Eye Safety: Many people get a little crazy on Halloween, so avoid unnecessary eye emergencies by adhering to the following eye safety tips.

 - Be wary of Decorative Contact Lenses.
 Only purchase them through an optometrist or ophthalmologist.

 - Use caution with masks, wigs & eye patches that can block visibility or irritate eyes.

 - Use only hypo-allergenic face make-up & keep make-up out of eyes.

 - Avoid carrying sharp objects (swords, wands, etc.) with costumes, especially when walking in the dark.

 - Carry a small flashlight when trick-or-treating to avoid trips & falls.

-2. Pedestrian Safety: According to the Center for Disease Control and Prevention, children are four times more likely to be in fatal pedestrian accidents than on any other night of the year.
-Employ the following tips to avoid tragedy.
+2. Pedestrian Safety: Statistics show that children are four times more likely to be in fatal pedestrian accidents on Halloween than on any other night of the year.
+Employ the following tips to avoid this tragedy.